 Again, some private dance lessons will allow you to vary your style and bring a more personal touch to the dance floor.

 As in all areas of life, trends evolve, fashions come and go.
-Taking urban dance classes like hip hop will help you improve your dancing skills and standout on the dance floor (for the right reasons).
+Taking urban dance classes london like hip hop will help you improve your dancing skills and standout on the dance floor (for the right reasons).

 Why not watch videos of your favourite artists and trend setters to discover new styles.
 Drawing inspiration from other dances can help you perfect your technique and find your own style for the next time you go to a club.
 Among urban dances there are several different styles each with highly stylised moves: